President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 Thinking big: Be The Change

-In today’s Thinking Big Interview Series, The NewsRun talks to the founders of Be The Change to learn more about the organization’s mission, services, impact, and future plans.
+In today’s Thinking big interview series, The NewsRun talks to the founders of Be The Change to learn more about the organization’s mission, services, impact, and future plans.
 The founders also walk us through the steps they took to launch their charity.
 As an added bonus, the interview includes some helpful advice for aspiring nonprofit founders.

 Launched in May 2018, Be The Change is a nonprofit organization that raises funds for low-income families and marginalized groups in Pakistan.
 The organization is based in Lahore.
 It was Ramzan when both founders decided to do some charity work.
 They started distributing bags of grocery rations to roadside labourers every Friday, and quickly realized these men are amongst the most needy – and most overlooked – part of society: